Path-dependency and emergent computing under vectorial driving: SYSTEM AND PHENOMENOLOGY

 In our system, which was designed with such behavior in mind, this non-Abelian response is observed for a large range of strains (see Sec.~\ref{sec:binary}).
-This behavior can intuitively be understood from the left ($x_i<0$) or right ($x_i>0$) leaning orientations of the units.
+This behavior can intuitively be understood from the left ($x_i<0$) or right ($x_i>0$) leaning orientations of the units, although we track the position of all coordinates $x_i$.
 Consider the evolution of the real-space configuration \( \{x_i\} \) during \( P_1 \) (Fig.~\ref{fig:PathDependency}b; see Movie S1).
 In the first stage ($c_1$), unit 1 compresses leftward, pulling unit 2 to lean left as well.
 Further compression of unit 2 in stage two ($c_2$) pushes both units left, making the resulting configuration \( \Gamma_1 \) left-leaning.
 By contrast, in \( P_2 \), compression of unit 2 shifts unit 1 rightward, yielding a right-leaning \( \Gamma_2 \) (Fig.~\ref{fig:PathDependency}b).
-We note, however, that such orientation changes are not required to observe a non-Abelian response: intermediate values of \( \varepsilon^M \approx 0.011 \) lead to a more subtle non-Abelian regime without changes in the units orientations (Appendix~C).
+We note, however, that such orientation changes are not required to observe a non-Abelian response: intermediate values of \( \varepsilon^M \approx 0.011 \) lead to a more subtle non-Abelian regime without changes in the {unit} orientations (Appendix~C).